 POCA 2002 Cash Seizure

 Seizure is the process of ownership of funds being taken from individuals over to the state.
-These cases are civil proceedings and take place in the magistrates court.
+These cases are civil proceedings and take place in the magistrates' court.
 The authorities who are requesting seizure have to prove their case on a balance of probabilities.
 This means they must show that their case is ‘more probable than not', or ‘more likely than the other side's position'.
-There is an automatic right of appeal to the Crown Court, and in a Crown Court appeal the whole case will be heard again from the beginning.
+If the Court find in favour of the prosecution, POCA solicitors can appeal on your behalf to the Crown, and in a Crown Court appeal the whole case will be heard again from the beginning.

 What must be proved for the cash to be seized?